-When you install a SightSensor, a simple point-and-click-calibration calculates the true size of everything in the scene, creating a three-dimensional field of view.
-Which this information, the camera will ignore small animals, blowing debris, or moving foliage, while detecting human-sized intruders over very large areas with impressive accuracy.
+When you install a geo-registered camera, a simple GUI-based calibration is able to determine the true size of everything in the scene, creating a three-dimensional field of view.
+Using this information, the camera can ignore small animals, blowing debris, or moving foliage, while detecting human-sized intruders over very large areas with impressive accuracy.

 For example, a small animal near the camera will look much larger than a man at 300 meters away, as you can see below.

-Using SightSensor calibration, the video analytics knows to ignore the animal at right while alarming on the distant person on the left, even though the animal covers more of the camera’s field of view.
-The same approach applies to trash, clouds, and other movement which is always present outdoors.
+Using geo-registered calibration, the video analytics can ignore the animal at right while alarming on the distant person on the left.
+This happens very reliably, even though the animal covers more of the camera’s field of view.
+The same approach applies to blowing trash and other movement which is always present outdoors.

 Hands-Free PTZ Control

 PTZ cameras play an important role in a perimeter system, providing an up-close view of a detected target along large perimeters.
 However, trying to manually steer a PTZ onto target can be like trying to find a needle in a haystack.

-For this reason, SightSensors can be paired with SightTrackers to automatically direct pan-tilt-zoom (PTZ) cameras to zoom onto the exact location of an alarm in real time, making the target large enough to reliably identify, stop in real time and record for critical evidence.
+For this reason, some smart thermal cameras can automatically direct pan-tilt-zoom (PTZ) cameras to zoom onto the exact location of an alarm in real time.
+This makes the target large enough to identify, intercept in real time and record video for evidence.

 Optimized, All-in-One Smart Thermal Camera

-SightSensor video analytics have been optimized for the specific imager used in our cameras.
-This removes all the tweaking and configuration that that’s needed when trying to match one manufacturer’s detection software to a different manufacturer’s imager.
-With all-in-one, edge-based SightSensors, such time and effort is unnecessary, saving deployment effort and ensuring a very high level of performance.
+Some camera manufacturers will pre-optimize their video analytics for the specific imager used in the camera.
+This removes all the tweaking and configuration that’s needed when trying to match one manufacturer’s video analytic software to a different manufacturer’s imager.
+With all-in-one smart thermal cameras, such time and effort is unnecessary.
+This saves deployment effort and gives you a very high level of performance.

 Stabilization Reduces Nuisance Alerts